 Make sure to turn the camera off when you have finished teaching.
-If you are nervous about being sure that your camera is off then the Logitech C920 camera (and possibly some other models) have a privacy shutter which, I think, is a great idea.
+If you are nervous about being sure that your camera is off then the Logitech C920 camera (and possibly some other models) has a privacy shutter which, I think, is a great idea.

 Other Useful Resources

-- An academic paper we wrote ‘Skype as a Tool for Qualitative Research Interviews‘ that covers many of the considerations that you will need to consider.
+- An academic paper we wrote ‘Skype as a Tool for Qualitative Research Interviews‘ covers many of the considerations that you will need to consider.

 - 7 tips on how to prepare for teaching online